willkroboth/ConfigCommands/Plugin Description.md

 Description: Returns a String representing the type of the target CommandSender.
 Either `"player"`, `"entity"`, `"commandBlock"`, `"console"`, or `"proxy"`.

+- hasPermission

+Parameters: InternalStringArgument

+Result: InternalBooleanArgument

+Description: Returns true if the target CommandSender has a permission represented by the given string, and false otherwise

 - isCommandBlock

 Parameters: None